Court Security

 In fulfilling its primary responsibility of providing security services to

-the federal judiciary, the Marshals Service’s Judicial Security Systems (JSS)
+the federal judiciary, the Marshals Service’s Office of Security Systems (OSS)

 group designs and coordinates the installation of complex electronic